art-institute-of-chicago/data-aggregator/README.md

 Be aware that if you've imported real data into into any of your tables they will be truncated and replaced with fake data.

-If you recieve an `Solarium\Exception\OutOfBoundsException`, ensure that your Solr instance is reachable.

 #### 5. Create unit tests

 Now that you've got your data structured and some test data to play with, you can begin wiring together the API